 With all these advantages, it’s easy to see why using a cloud-based software system is a beneficial decision.
 It accomplishes much more than a simple scheduling tool — by tracking data, providing reports, and connecting you with your staff, it can help you optimize and improve your restaurant as a whole.
 Integrating any kind of cloud system will significantly contribute to your daily and weekly organization as well as future planning.

-Learn How to Optimize Your Business With Mad Mobile
+Learn How to Optimize Your Business With CAKE

 Once you’ve mastered the process of creating schedules, you need to ensure your employees have the right tools to succeed in every shift.
-Mad Mobile’s cloud-based solutions will help your staff become more efficient by streamlining your day-to-day operations.
-With Mad Mobile, you can encourage a better retention rate and keep your workflow organized, even during the busiest of shifts.
+CAKE’s cloud-based solutions will help your staff become more efficient by streamlining your day-to-day operations.
+With CAKE, you can encourage a better retention rate and keep your workflow organized, even during the busiest of shifts.